 Deutsche Post was “quite relaxed” about whatever the European Commission decided, Chief Financial Officer Larry Rosen said today in an interview at Bloomberg world headquarters in New York.
 “We’re focusing very much on our business and organic growth.
 We’ve been successful in gaining market share in Europe in recent quarters and feel very good about our position.”

 UPS had agreed to buy TNT for 9.50 euros a share on March 19 last year after sweetening its bid from the 9 euros turned down the previous month.
 TNT stock closed at 6.34 euros on Feb.
 17, the last day of trading before the talks were made public.

 Morgan Stanley, UBS AG and Bank of America’s Merrill Lynch unit were financial advisers for UPS.
 TNT Express worked with Goldman Sachs Group Inc. and Lazard Ltd. advised the Dutch company’s supervisory board.
 Freshfields Bruckhaus Deringer LLP was UPS’s legal adviser and Allen & Overy LLP worked with TNT.

 FedEx Corp.
-(FDX), the second-largest package-delivery company, was briefly regarded as a potential suitor for TNT after the rejection of UPS’s initial offer, and the Memphis, Tennessee- based business’s interest may now be reignited, said Andre Mulder, an analyst at Kepler Capital Markets in Amsterdam.
+(FDX:US), the second-largest package-delivery company, was briefly regarded as a potential suitor for TNT after the rejection of UPS’s initial offer, and the Memphis, Tennessee- based business’s interest may now be reignited, said Andre Mulder, an analyst at Kepler Capital Markets in Amsterdam.

 “As a matter of policy, we do not comment on corporate development matters,” Jess Bunn, a FedEx spokesman, said in an e-mailed statement.